-■ 1: The Cashew as a World Traveller

-There is a simplified version of the text and the task.
+1: The Cashew as a World Traveller چ cc Groups 1 & 2: There is a simplified version of the text and the task.
 Learners read the text and work on the task using an atlas.
 They become aware of the widespread cultivation of the cashew tree.

-Learners work on a simplified version of the worksheet and task.
+Group 3: Learners work on a simplified version of the work- sheet and task.
 They have to attach ten countries correctly to a map.
 There is an audio version of the full version of the text "The Cashew as a World Traveller" available.

-© VP Blind learners can work with the tactile world map.
+Blind learners can work with the tactile world map.
 There is an audio version of the complex version of the text "The Cashew as a World Traveller" available.

-2: Tell Me Your Name and I Will Tell You Your Story

-Group 1 & 2:

-There is simplified version of the text and the task.

-Group 3

-Learners use Google Translation to listen to the name of cashew in different languages.

-The task is adapted.

-Atlas

-- World map "History"

-- Simplified world map "History"

-- Audio "Cashew as a World Traveller"
+2: Tell Me Your Name and I Will Tell You Your Story کی 20 Learners in the class could be from various states of India.
+The instructor can ask the students to find out the pronunciation of cashew in their mother tongue.
+Group 1 & 2: There is simplified version of the text and the task.
+Group 3: Learners work on a shortened task.
+2 VP The task is adapted.

-- World map "History" - Tactile world map "History"
+World map "History" Tactile world map "History"